Canadian Students at UWS

 Crossing the Border

-When crossing for the 1st time, doctor of chiropractic students need to bring the following:
+When crossing for the 1st time, doctor of chiropractic and doctor of naturopathic medicine students need to bring the following:

 • Copy of your I-20 application